mjtischler/openshift_app_mjt/README.md

 **NOTE**: This is a poor way of handling authorization and should only be used for testing/learning.

+Alternatively, you can create a parallel repo and store this auth data in `process.env` by defining each key in the Dockerfile.
+Again, this is to be used only for testing.

 ## Docker Commands
 ------------------
 ```bash